 What This Opens Up

-The convergence at SCÖ - algorithmic requirements that exposed missing design work, institutional planning or programme leadership that assumed that work had been done or could or would be done, and a designer positioned at the intersection - raised questions that extend well beyond a single failing project.
+The convergence at SCÖ - algorithmic requirements that revealed technoimaginary assumptions about data readiness and institutional capacity, programme leadership that had little grasp of the complexities of data work, and a designer positioned at the intersection who had not been involved in the original project planning and was expected to be the glue holding these disparate assumptions and component parts together - raised questions that extend well beyond a single failed project.

 Where do state spaces come from?
-In AI, the domain definition is given.
-But in organisations, in services, in complex social systems - who defines what states are possible?
+In classical AI planning, the domain definition is treated as given - the PDDL file arrives fully formed, and the planner's job is to navigate within it.
+But even in AI, this is a simplification; in machine learning the domain is inferred from data, in evolutionary approaches it is encoded in fitness functions and chromosome structures, and in each case someone has made consequential choices about what to represent and how.
+In organisations, in services, in complex social systems, these questions become harder still - who defines what states are possible?
 How do those definitions get constructed?
 What gets included and excluded, and by whom?

-If design constructs the framework and planning navigates within it, then design is logically prior to planning.
-But organisationally, culturally, institutionally, design is often not recognised as real work.
+What matters here, then, is not the theoretical priority of design over planning but the structural observation that follows from it: organisationally, culturally, institutionally, the work of constructing the framework is often not recognised as real work.
 The "real work" is planning and delivery.
-The consequence is that the most foundational decisions - what the state space looks like - get made implicitly, by whoever happens to be building the system or structuring the programme, or securing its funding.
+The consequence is that the most foundational decisions - how the problem domain is understood and represented - get made implicitly, by whoever happens to be building the system or structuring the programme, or securing its funding.

 There is also the question of what happens when design work reveals that the plan is impossible.
 This is what my concept mapping at SCÖ did.
-It made visible that the preconditions for the plan did not exist.
+It made visible that the preconditions for the plan did not exist and the likelihood of building a structure or putting in place enough pre-requisites to even prototype a service were limited, or would take a long time.
 The organisational response - acknowledged but not engaged - is worth examining in its own right.

 And what does this mean for the emerging terrain of generative and agentic technology?
 The Pathway Generator is a relatively constrained system - it recommends, a human decides, and its state-space requirements are at least explicit.
 The emergence of large language models and generative AI complicates this picture.
 LLMs do not operate on explicit state spaces in the PDDL sense; their ontological commitments are embedded implicitly in training data and learned representations, which makes them harder to inspect, contest, or redesign.
 Yet agentic systems built on top of these models - tool-using agents, workflow orchestration, automated decision pipelines - reintroduce the same structural requirements: they need defined action schemas, state tracking, goal specifications.
 The presuppositions are the same; they are just distributed across layers of abstraction that make them less visible.
-If service design cannot participate in constructing those foundations, the consequential decisions about what these systems see, reason about, and render invisible will be made without the contextual understanding that design practice provides.
+This raises a twofold challenge for service design.
+The first is organisational: whether designers are involved at all in constructing these foundations, or whether they arrive after the consequential decisions have already been distributed across tool configurations and model architectures, or constrained by platform or contextual constraints.
+The second is representational: whether service design's existing tools - journey maps, blueprints, service ecologies - are capable of engaging with these technologies as components of complex sociotechnical systems, or whether the discipline needs different forms of representation entirely to contend with the formal and infrastructural layers where these commitments are encoded.

 Why This Matters for Service Design